Highway Code rules 204 to 225 address situations that require extra care. Check out the additional consideration needed by drivers and riders.

 Rule 211: It is fair to say that all cyclists and motorcyclists are vulnerable road users requiring extra car.
 As a rule, they are difficult to see and especially when they are moving up from behind you.
-Cyclists and motorcyclists are relatively unguarded when they coming out of junctions, maneuvering roundabouts, filtering through heavy traffic, and while overtaking you.
+Cyclists and motorcyclists are relatively unguarded when they coming out of junctions.
+The same applies while maneuvering roundabouts, filtering through heavy traffic, and overtaking you.

-Always look out for motorcyclists and cyclists at junctions because they could be approaching faster than you realise.
+Always look out for motorcyclists and cyclists at junctions.
+They could be approaching faster than you realise.
 Watch out for bike riders coming through on the inside of the traffic you are crossing when turning right across a line of slow-moving or stationary traffic.
-Turning and changing direction or lane requires extra care and be sure to carefully check your vehicle's mirrors and blind spots.
+Turning and changing direction or lane requires extra care.
+Be sure to check your vehicle mirrors and blind spots.

 Rule 212: Allow plenty of room for bike riders when you are passing cyclists and motorcyclists.
 It probably means they intend to pull out, turn right, or change direction if they look over their shoulder.
 Be a careful driver and give them time and space to make their move.

-Rule 213: Unlike cars and trucks, motorcyclists and cyclists need to take more care avoiding uneven road surfaces and obstacles (e.g. drain covers, oily deposits, wet or icy patches on the road).
-Drivers should pay particular attention to any sudden change of direction bike riders make and give them plenty of room to do so.
+Rule 213: Unlike cars and trucks, motorcyclists and cyclists need to take more care avoiding uneven road surfaces and obstacles.
+Examples include drain covers, oily deposits, and wet or icy patches on the road.
+Drivers should pay particular attention to any sudden change of direction bike riders make.
+Give them plenty of room to do so.

 Rule 214: Drive slowly when you are passing animals in the road or at the roadside.
-Give them plenty of room and be prepared to stop your vehicle if necessary.
-Sounding your horn will scare animals, much the same as revving your engine or accelerating rapidly will, once you have passed them.
+Give them plenty of room and prepare to stop your vehicle if necessary.
+Sounding your horn will scare animals.
+So will revving your engine or accelerating with speed after passing them.

-Rule 215: All motorists should be particularly careful of horse riders and horse-drawn vehicles, and especially when overtaking them.
-Always pass wide of horses and drive around them slowly.
+Rule 215: All motorists should be particularly careful of horse riders and horse-drawn vehicles.
+This is especially so when overtaking them.
+Always pass wide of horses and drive around them with reduced speed.

-Horse riders are often children, so take extra care and remember riders may ride in double file when escorting a young or inexperienced horse or rider.
-Take great care and treat all horses as a potential hazard which means looking out for horse riders’ and horse drivers' signals and heeding their request for you to slow down or stop your vehicle.
+Horse riders are often children.
+Take extra care and remember riders may ride in double file when escorting a young or inexperienced horse or rider.
+Take great care and treat all horses as a potential hazard.
+That means looking out for horse riders and horse drivers' signals.
+Heed their request for you to slow down or stop your vehicle.

-Rule 216: Make a special allowance for older drivers because they are likely to have slower reaction times and response rates than other drivers.
+Rule 216: Make a special allowance for older drivers.
+They are likely to have slower reaction times and response rates than other drivers.

 Rule 217: Learners and inexperienced drivers may not be so skilful at anticipating and responding to events happening on the roads.
-Therefore, be particularly patient and courteous with learner drivers and young drivers.
-Drivers who have recently passed their test will probably be displaying a 'new driver' plate or sticker on their vehicle.
+Thus, be particularly patient and courteous with learner drivers and young drivers.
+Drivers who have recently passed their test may be displaying a 'new driver' plate or sticker on their vehicle.

-Rule 218: Perhaps not so common in city centers and in heavy traffic, but Home Zones and Quiet Lanes are places where people could be using the whole of the road for a range of different activities.
+Rule 218: They are not so common in city centers and in heavy traffic.
+But, Home Zones and Quiet Lanes are places where people could be using the whole of the road for a range of different activities.
 One of the most likely reasons is for children playing or for a community event.

-You should drive slowly and carefully and be prepared to stop to allow people extra time to make space for you to pass them in safety.
+You should drive slowly and with extra care.
+Prepare to stop to allow people extra time to make space for you to pass them in safety.

 Do not panic if an emergency vehicle approaches you.
-Instead, consider the route that the vehicle is likely to need and take appropriate action to let it pass (while complying with all traffic signs).
-Pull to the side of the road and stop if necessary, but try to avoid stopping before the brow of a hill, a bend, or narrow section of road.
+Instead, consider the route that the vehicle is likely to need.
+Take appropriate action to let it pass (while complying with all traffic signs).
+Pull to the side of the road and stop if necessary.
+But, try to avoid stopping before the brow of a hill, a bend, or narrow section of road.

-Note: You should not endanger yourself, other road users, or pedestrians and avoid mounting the kerb.
-Do not brake harshly on approach to a junction or roundabout because vehicles behind may not have the same view.
+Note: You should not endanger yourself, other road users, or pedestrians.
+Avoid mounting the kerb.
+Do not brake harshly on approach to a junction or roundabout.
+Vehicles behind may not have the same view.

-Rule 221: Extra-large vehicles, such as buses and articulated Lorries, need extra road space, especially when turning or dealing with hazards that you may not be able to see.
+Rule 221: Extra-large vehicles, such as buses and articulated Lorries, need extra road space.
+This is more so when turning or dealing with hazards that you may not be able to see.
 Be aware that the driver may not be able to see you in the mirrors if you are following a large vehicle.
 Be prepared to stop and wait if it needs room or time to turn.

 Rule 222: Your ability to see and to plan ahead may be impaired because large vehicles can block your view.
 Pull back to increase your separation distance.
-Many large vehicles may be fitted with speed limiting devices which will restrict speed to 56 mph (90 km/h) even on a motorway.
-Therefore, larger vehicles are subject to lower speed limits than cars and motorcycles so be patient if you are stuck behind one.
+Many large vehicles may have speed limiting devices fitted.
+Speed limiters will restrict their speed to 56 mph (90 km/h) even on a motorway.
+So, larger vehicles are subject to lower speed limits than cars and motorcycles.
+Be patient if you get stuck behind one.

 Rule 223: Look out for people getting off a bus or tram and crossing the road.
-Give priority to these vehicles when you can do so safely, especially when they signal to pull away from stops.
+Give priority to these vehicles when you can do so safely.
+Watch out when they signal to pull away from stops.

-Rule 224: Electric vehicles, such as trams and milk floats, are not too common but they do fall into the category of road users requiring extra care.
-Trams move relatively quickly but they are mostly silent and cannot steer to avoid you or your vehicle.
+Rule 224: Electric vehicles such as milk floats, trams and streetcars are not too common.
+But, they do fall into the category of road users requiring extra care.
+Trams move quite fast but they are silent - for the most part.
+They cannot steer to avoid you or your vehicle.